When you buy Australian beef and lamb, you can be confident you are getting clean, safe and 100% guaranteed Halal meat.

 1. Be a Muslim considered competent by the Approved Islamic Organisation

 3. Comply with personal hygiene, operational sanitation and animal welfare requirements as detailed in the Approved Arrangement

 4. Identify carcasses that are considered non-halal in accordance with Approved Arrangement

-For all exports, only recognised Islamic organisations can certify Halal meat and meat products.
-The certification is also back by Australian government assurance that the product has be produced in accordance with Islamic Shari'aa standards.
+Only Approved Islamic Organisations can certify Halal meat and meat products for export.
+The certification is also backed by Australian Government assurances that the product has be produced in accordance with Islamic Sharia law.

-All Australian Halal red meat and offal for export is identified with the Official Halal Mark.
-This mark is only placed on product produced under the Approved Arrangement with meets all the requirements for Halal product, and is applied using security controlled official government stamps.
+All Australian Halal red meat and offal for export is identified with the Official Halal Mark, which is securely controlled and applied by the Australian Government.
+This mark is only placed on product produced under the Approved Arrangement and when all Halal requirements have been met.